PhonePe/Magazine/tutorials/magazinedata.md

 Module describes that when you `fire` an item from a `Magazine`, you get back more than just the data.
 You receive a `MagazineData` object, which bundles the data with important context: its `firePointer` (sequence number), its originating `shard` (if sharding is used), and the `magazineIdentifier`.
 This metadata is crucial for robust processing, logging, and debugging.

 So far, we've seen how to interact with a *single* `Magazine`.
-But what if your application needs multiple magazines for different kinds of homogeneous data (e.g., one for emails, one for image processing tasks, one for user notifications)?
+But what if your application needs multiple magazines for different kinds of homogeneous data (e.g., one for coupon codes, one for image processing tasks, one for user notifications)?
 How do you manage all of them?
 That's where the `MagazineManager` comes in.

 Let's explore how to handle multiple magazines in the next chapter: [Chapter 3: MagazineManager](magazinemanager.md).